 Coding gets more complicated when we have to handle situations where things don’t go right or if something unexpected happens.

-Our brand new coding for kids series is full of fun, screen-free activities to introduce children to computational, logical thinking and the most basic of programming concepts.
+Our brand new Coding for Kids series is full of fun, screen-free activities that introduce children to computational thinking, logical thinking, and the most basic programming concepts.

 What is coding?